 Providing feedback or coaching

-Disconnect your thoughts from the person in front of you, focus on goals, strategic topics, and behaviors.
+Disconnect your thoughts from the person in front of you, and focus on goals, strategic topics, and behaviors.
 Define expectations and goals in a clear and precise manner and agree with the other person on those by setting some action points and always focusing on the end goal.

-If there’s certain behavior that is currently affecting the team’s aura (or ours), it’s easy to fall into the trap of taking it a “bit” personal and mentioning these personal attributes or even comparing with other people making the session feel like an attack.
+If there’s certain behavior that is currently affecting the team’s aura (or ours), it’s easy to fall into the trap of taking it a “bit” personal and mentioning these personal attributes or even comparing it with other people making the session feel like an attack.
 This will provoke the other person to shut down, and nothing will be accomplished out of it.

 Rule #1, Be grateful.
 First of all, be grateful to those dedicating some time to you to provide feedback, listen patiently, take notes and ask some clarification questions, the person providing the feedback may not be an effective feedback provider, but I’m sure you can take some useful information out of it.

-There were probably times when some of us felt attacked by feedback from our boss, peers, or colleagues, and perhaps, they were just reflecting what they feel about you, they were probably not being objective or goal-driven, but guess what, that’s also helpful.
+There were probably times when some of us felt attacked by feedback from our boss, peers, or colleagues, and perhaps, they were just reflecting what they feel about us, they were probably not being objective or goal-driven, but guess what, that’s also helpful.
 You can take that opportunity to work things out with that person or anything related to what they’ve mentioned, there surely must be something useful.